codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_LanguageConstructs_NewLanguageConstructs.md

-Detect use of new PHP language constructs.PHP version All
+Detect use of new PHP language constructs.
+PHP version All